 Please note that loan principal and interest must be repaid for all of the following forms of aid.

-Federal graduate student Direct PLUS Loans are available if you are a graduate student enrolled at least half-time, do not have an adverse credit history; and meet the general eligibility requirements for federal student aid.
+Federal Graduate PLUS Loans are available if you are a graduate student enrolled at least half-time, do not have an adverse credit history, and meet the general eligibility requirements for federal student aid.
 You may borrow up to the Cost of Attendance for your graduate program per semester, minus any other loans.
-Interest rates may change in July and October and all loans include a rather sizable origination fee.
+Interest rates may change in July and all loans include a rather sizable origination fee.
 Loan interest is accrued from time of disbursement and the interest is capitalized.
 Loan principal and interest may be deferred until 6 months after graduation.

 Alternative Student Loans